access-ci-org/ipf/docs/INSTALL.md

                                    and returns the desired name --workflows           Comma delimited list of workflows to configure.
-Values can include: compute, activity, extmodules, services --publish_to_xsede        Necessary if you wish to configure your workflow to publish to ACCESS's AMQP service for inclusion in Information Services
+Values can include: compute, activity, extmodules, services --publish        Necessary if you wish to configure your workflow to publish to ACCESS's AMQP service for inclusion in Information Services